kebdane/cse15l-lab-reports/LabReport2.md

 ___

 ### Part 3
 * During Lab 2 and 3, I learned a lot.
 Most of the activities were pretty much new to me such as building and running a server.
 I also learned few new commands such as `curl`, `mkdir`, and `scp`.
+Both lab activities